Ant1Mathu/blog/docs/_posts/2023-07-24-france-is-sinking.md

 And yet, in some cabins, the carpet was getting wet.
 Middle-class tourists moved upstairs.
 They had been saving money for months for this cruise.
 A group of old ladies yelled that it was their last trip with this company when they were informed “there will be no refund [...] situation under control”.
 As compensation, they were offered a free ticket for the prestigious show on the deck.

-Macron’s band was playing its famous cover : "Aqua Surge", a top hit for 6 years in a row !
-Macron started singing the couplet:
+Macron’s boy band was playing its famous cover : "Aqua Surge", a top hit for 6 years in a row !
+He started singing the couplet:

 -- “Yet some resist, their minds mislaid …”